 $" symbols (if the operand contains a "

-=" operator is used, then the source operand is simple string that is written to the destination tag.
+=" is used to assign a simple tag value, and the source operand is a string that is written directly to the destination tag.

 <-- Back to ExifTool home page